Building a View Counter with Supabase

 SupabaseFree, simple, PostgreSQLHave to set up a project

-I went with Supabase because:
+Supabase won because:

-1. Free tier is generous — 500MB database, 50k monthly active users
+1. Free tier is generous: 500MB database, 50k monthly active users

-3. REST API out of the box — No backend code needed
+3. REST API out of the box: No backend code needed

-The Database Schema
+Part 1: The Database Layer

 CREATE TABLE page_views (